Preparing for the Autumnal Equinox Celebration

 The Salmon fishing season runs from early August through late October in our area.
 The salmon come in from the Pacific Ocean and return north via the Sacramento River to the northern creeks and streams of their birth, to lay eggs and sperm, and then die.
 Dying and rebirth - the theme of the high holiday.
 Creeks like Battle Creek in our area are filled with salmon running and leaping up river to their place of birth.

 Grapes are harvested in the great valleys of Northern California during the period of August and September depending upon the varieties of grapes and purposes of use in winemaking.
 Wine drinking is part of the Mabon celebration.
-This is also the harvest season for peaches, figs and prune plums.
+This is also the harvest season for apples, peaches, figs and prune plums.

 The Greenman is sacrificed at Mabon.
 The Horned God of Wicca is sacrificed at Mabon.
 The God goes into the underworld at Mabon.
 We begin to plow under what remains of the past harvest, return something to Mother Earth, composting the past, leaving the stalks and fruitless plants to rot and replenish the earth.